shotahorii/japan-destinations/README.md

 - [Food] Matcha (抹茶): Traditional green tea.
 Cafes in Kyoto often provide it, and also you can have it in some of Temples / Japanese gardens.
 - [Place] Tohuku-ji temple (東福寺): A temple with very beautiful Japanese garden.
 - [Place] Ryoan-ji temple (龍安寺): A temple with Japanese Zen-style garden.
+- [Experience] Japanese tea ceremony (茶道): Japanese traditional tea experience in a tea room.
+Some temples host tea ceremony events once a while, but not always available and need pre-booking.
+(I've never tried myself.)

 ### Osaka (大阪)
 - [Food] Takoyaki (たこ焼き): Must-eat in Osaka.
 A ball-shaped Japanese snack made of a wheat flour-based batter, filled with diced octopus.